 Christians all over the UK have either forgotten or are not interested in our Christian Heritage.
 It is very important that we remember what the great saints in the past did because:

 - Every time we speak or read about our Christian Heritage we are giving testimony to the work of Jesus.
 Rev 19:10, ‘For the testimony of Jesus is the spirit of prophecy.’
 So we are in fact prophesying that it will happen again.

 - The greatness of the UK is found in its Christian Heritage.
 Over recent years this has been under attack by the Government of the day, so we need to understand our past, so that we can stand up and oppose any attack on our Christian values.

 - We have to understand what God has done in the past, so that we can see what He is doing now and understand what He will do in the future.

 - We can learn useful lessons from revivalists and reformers of the past and be inspired by their example

-At any one time you will see some complete entries and some that are partially complete as the website is expected to take several years to complete; new information being added regularly.
+At any one time you will see some complete entries and some that are partially complete.
+It is unlikely the site will ever be complete as there is so much information that could be put on.

 Clearly the term ‘well’ means different things to different people but in this context it generally means:

 - A place where the Kingdom of God has come on earth and